preetisaini06/SQL_Swiggy_Case_Study/README.md

 # SQL_Swiggy_Case_Study
-This repository contains a swiggy case study using postgresql
+This repository contains swiggy data for analysis using sql

+## Database and Tools
+- PostgreSQL
++ PgAdmin4